-The Operational Program “Regional Azores 2014-2020” is a multi-fund Program with contributions from the European Regional Development Fund and European Social Fund for the period 2014-2020, covering the outermost region of Azores.
+The Operational Program “Regional Azores 2014-2020” is a multi-fund Program with contributions from the European Regional Development Fund and European Social Funds for the period 2014-2020, covering the outermost region of Azores.
 The total allocation of the Operational Program comes to EUR 1.4 billion with a financial contribution of EUR 1.1 billion from the European Regional Development Fund (ERDF) and European Social Fund (ESF).

 The program aims to contribute to the fulfillment of the Europe 2020 strategy, namely by: